How we chose our TEDxKazimierz speakers - it all starts with "the idea".

 Other considerations

 After the preliminary research on the idea presented in the speaker submission form or otherwise, we discuss outstanding nominees, and if the idea makes the grade, we do research on the speaker.
 We check on-line resources to see how much speaking experience the candidate has, whether their experience and track record matches the person they make themselves out to be, and we do deep fact-checking on their idea.
 Take “bad science”, for example.
-TED’s strict rules against putting bad science on the stage.
-This can upset “alternative medicine” and “conspiracy theory” promoters.
+TED has strict rules against putting bad science on the stage.
+This can upset alternative medicine and conspiracy theory types.
+As Tim Minchin said, “we have a term for alternative medicine that works - we call it medicine”.
 It’s very unlikely that people putting forward fringe ideas rejected by the discipline from which they come will get the stage.
+I lost a few fans by referring them to “How how does homeopathy work”.

-Speaking ability is important, but we think we can work with most people who care enough about their idea to make the effort necessary.
-One exception is a linguistic barrier: we always allow speakers to use the local language, in order to preserve the authenticity of their delivery.
+Speaking ability is important, but we find we can work with anyone who cares enough about their idea to make the effort.
+One exception is a linguistic barrier: we encourage speakers to use the language they are most fluent in, in order to preserve the authenticity of their delivery.
 At the event, we provide live interpretation, and post-event, we leverage our collaboration with the volunteer TED Translators community in order to help our speakers get their ideas are shared in Polish, English and other languages.

 We welcome diversity on our stage, whether of age, race, or gender.
 One of the wonderful features of the whole TED and TEDx movement is that the love of ideas is what brings us together.